grafana/grafana/docs/sources/installation/configuration.md

 ## [alerting]

 ### enabled
-Defaults to true.
-Set to false to disable alerting engine and hide Alerting from UI.
+Defaults to `true`.
+Set to `false` to disable alerting engine and hide Alerting from UI.

 ### execute_alerts